- Teen Performance Company

 Education sits at the core of Round House Theatre’s mission.
 Round House’s Student Matinee Program provides school groups with a comprehensive, exceptional theatrical arts experience through a package of opportunities designed to engage, educate, and entertain.
 Seeing a great play does not simply introduce students to the world of theatre; it excites curiosity, incites empathy, and encourages independent thinking, proving to be an invaluable educational tool for holistic learning in the modern world.

-- Performances are at Round House Theatre, 4545 East-West Highway in Bethesda (one block from Wisconsin Ave. and the Bethesda Metro station)
+- Performances are at Round House Theatre, 4545 East-West Highway in Bethesda (one block from Wisconsin Avenue and the Bethesda Metro station)

-- High school students are all offered one FREE ticket per season through our unique Play It Forward program, which may be applied to one of our regularly scheduled evening performances or to your group attending a Student Matinee.
+- High school students are all offered one FREE ticket through our unique Free Play program, which may be applied to one of our regularly scheduled evening performances or to your group attending a Student Matinee.

-- One free adult chaperone ticket for every ten student tickets
+- One free adult chaperone ticket for every 10 student tickets

 - Study guides help teachers and students prepare for and follow up the performance